 The Local Government Flood Forum is the independent voice of local government on flooding matters that give local councils a strong voice and a fair deal.
 The LGFF is supported by global design, engineering and management consultancy WSP.

 The LGFF works to ensure that members have access to the most up-to-date information and intelligence from policy makers.
 Past LGFF speakers have included:

 - Richard Benyon MP, former Minister of State (DEFRA)

-- Anne McIntosh MP, Chair of EFRA Select Committee
+- Anne McIntosh MP, former Chair of EFRA Select Committee

 - Alison Baptiste, National Coastal Policy Manager, EA